MikeMcl/decimal.js/README.md

 or as a CommonJS, [Node.js](http://nodejs.org) or AMD module using `require`.

-For Node, put the *decimal.js* file into the same directory as the file that is requiring it and use

-    var Decimal = require('./decimal');

-or put it in a *node_modules* directory within the directory and use `require('decimal')`.

-The library is also available from the [npm](https://npmjs.org/) registry
+For Node, the library is also available from the [npm](https://npmjs.org/) registry

     $ npm install decimal.js